-Lose Pregnancy Weight – By now, you guys should know that I have two children, Henry and Clara.
+Lose Baby Weight – By now, you guys should know that I have two children, Henry and Clara.
 Of course you know…they’re pretty much all I talk about.
 I’m guessing by my descriptions, you have these mental images: Clara – angel baby, Henry – toddler of terror…..

 …yup, that’s about right.
 Pictures don’t lie, people.

-I’m often asked how I got back in shape after each pregnancy.
+I’m often asked how I got back in shape after each baby.
 To be perfectly honest, with hard work and determination.
 I’ll be the first to admit that I can be VAIN!
 And it isn’t always vanity for the sake of what OTHER’S think – I just don’t like letting MYSELF down.
-Like most women, I worried about whether or not I’d look the same, whether I’d lose the pregnancy weight, whether I’d be able to get into “those” jeans, and if I could somehow make stretch marks the “new black”.
+Like most women, I worried about whether or not I’d look the same, whether I’d lose the baby weight, whether I’d be able to get into “those” jeans, and if I could somehow make stretch marks the “new black”.

 I think the biggest challenge with each up and down cycle was trying to come to grips with the fact that I would never get my old body back….

 …So I just went ahead and got a better one!